RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 > If the above command reports `Error from server (ServerTimeout)` then simply re-run the command until it reports success!

-When it's done you should see the application deployed successfully with blue circles for the database and the monolith:
+When it's done you should see the application deployed successfully.

 ![build_done]({% image_path build_done.png %})

-Test the application by clicking on the Route link at `Networking > Routes` on the lefe menu:
+Test the application by clicking on the Route link at `Networking > Routes` on the left menu:

 ![route_link]({% image_path route_link.png %})